 By continue browsing you accept some data about your usage may be collected.

 I'm a sociable person, well suited for teamwork, always open minded towards new ideas and approaches.
-I like new challenges and I quickly adapt to overcome them, keeping my motivation under pressure without ever sacrifing the product (and the code) quality.
+I like new challenges and I quickly adapt to overcome them, keeping my motivation under pressure without ever sacrifing the product quality.

 C1, IELTS Academic 8.0 (2019)